 Facilitating these changes will require significant funding as well as already desperately needed revision to planing policy regarding development near public transport provision.
 Council officers and planning committee members continue to allow low density, car-centric residential schemes to be built near railway stations instead of maximising the benefits of their location to create more homes.

 The City of Centres

 The damaging short-termism inherent in the political imperative to 'create more homes now' will lead to a shortage of accessible homes in the longer term.
 Essentially once Taylor Wimpey has exhausted all the developable land near local centres and railway stations and there are still insufficient people living nearby to support them there's not a lot that can be done to retrospectively fix it, at least not cheaply.
-The result is more car-dependent sprawl built on greenbelt land that needn't have been lost if councillors had had a bit of backbone.
+The result is more car-dependent sprawl built on greenbelt land that needn't have been lost.

 City of Connections